sivakadi/kafka-stream-join-records/README.md

 java -jar target/kafka-ssl-demo-0.0.1-SNAPSHOT.jar
 ```

-Or Run it from an IDE.
+Or run it from an IDE.
-This application also has two suppliers configured to simulate the necessary order messages arriving the expected topics.
+This application also has two suppliers configured to simulate the production of necessary messages at the expected topics.
+There is also a consumer configured to consume the
-As a result of this, you should see the joined message getting printed on the application's console.
+joined messages and printing them on the application's console.